This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 One of the most famous areas in the city is its harbour.
 It is home to many restaurants, shops, and attractions that simply shouldn’t go unmissed.

-In this guide, you’ll find everything you need to know about the vibrant city, including top Bristol attractions, eateries, accommodation, and more.
+In this guide, you’ll find everything you need to know about the vibrant city, including top Bristol attractions, eateries, accommodations, and more.

 Bristol sits on the River Avon in Southwest England.
 It is nestled between Gloucestershire and Somerset.